MAGIC SCHOOL

 Brrr.
 But I'd like to see her--the devil herself, onstage!
 "It's free?
 Okay."

 The huge hall is jammed.
 It's an ugly Sixties box; bare red girders in huge Xs brace against the next quake, making it looks half-finished.
-Students ignore the fire-marshal and fill the aisles, even perch on the slanting girders.
+Students ignore the firemarshal and fill the aisles, even perch on the slanting girders.
 And of course they flood the stage itself, leaving only a little clear isle of podiums and mikes at the stage's edge.
 I'm directly behind them, in fact.
 My back's against cement, and I squirm, trying to find a comfortable position.
 People frown at my rustling; the debate's starting.

-Schlafly's playing a game.
-Enjoys it.
+It's not the content of her speech.
+Nothing new there.
+Competition, life is hard and unfair, you women are just lazy.
+The usual.
+It's her style!
+I know why the ERA is losing.
+Schlafly's playing a game she enjoys.
 She's not out to inform, or even to convince.
 That's not the point.
-She enjoys shocking, disorienting, and above all angering her audience and opponents.
+She enjoys shocking, and angering her audience.
 She's here to offend 1500 people and get paid for it.
-She's Don Rickles.
 Yet she has something in common with Reagan's nice-guy stuff!
 What?

 Ronald Reagan, killer of poor people, small nations, weak species, possibly of an expendable planet, quoted at his trial in hell: "But I played by the rules," he said.
 "I won."